AI startups claim to detect depression from speech, but the jury’s out on their accuracy

 Ellipsis leveraged this academic connection between speech and disordered thinking to develop a screening test for severe depression.
 Patients speak briefly into a microphone to record a voice sample, which the company’s algorithms then analyze to measure the levels of depression and anxiety.

 “Combining the most current deep learning and cutting-edge transfer learning techniques, our team has developed novel models that detect both acoustic and word-based patterns in voice.
 The models learn their features directly from data, without reliance on predetermined features,” Mondal told VentureBeat via email.
-“Around the world, voice is the original measure of wellbeing.
+“Around the world, voice is the original measure of well-being.
 Through speech, someone’s voice conveys the internal state of a person — not only through words and ideas but also through tone, rhythm, and emotion.”

 The market for AI health startups, specifically those that deal with biomarkers, is estimated to be worth $129.4 billion by 2027, according to Grand View Research.
 Ellipsis is one of several in the depression-diagnosing voice analysis space, which includes Sonde Health; Vocalis Health; Winterlight Labs; and Berkeley, California-based Kintsugi, which closed an $8 million funding round last week.